gregsdennis/coding-for-smarties/_posts/2019-11-19-c-sharp-8-features-i-dont-hate.md

 #### Property patterns

 This extends switch expressions so that they can key off of more complex objects based on property values.
-The example in the Microsoft article shows it being used with a single proeprty match, but it *may* work with multiple properties.
+The example in the Microsoft article shows it being used with a single property match, but it *may* work with multiple properties.
 This seems niche but useful.

 #### Tuple patterns